 - ¼ cup finely chopped onion or sliced green onions

-- ½ tsp. dried dill weed
+- ½ teaspoon dried dill weed

-- ½ tsp. garlic powder
+- ½ teaspoon garlic powder

-- 1 cup bread crumbs, plus ¼ cup for coating
+- 1 cup bread crumbs plus ¼ cup for coating

 - Oil for frying

-- In a medium bowl, mix together the salmon, egg, celery, onion, dill and garlic powder.
-Form the mixture into eight patties.
+- In a medium bowl, mix together the salmon, egg, celery, onion, dill, garlic powder, salt, pepper, and 1 cup bread crumbs.